Salient Issue

 The Fairtrade Standards are one of our tools and includes several child rights requirements:

-• Prohibition of child labour - The Standards promote compliance with international standards, including a prohibition on child labour as defined by ILO conventions: All labour by children under the age of 15 and all work that jeopardises the schooling or health of under-18-year-olds.
+• Prohibition of child labour - The Standards promote compliance with international standards, including the prohibition on child labour as defined by ILO conventions: All labour by children under the age of 15 and all work that jeopardises the schooling or health of under-18-year-olds.

-• Risk Assessment - Farmer organisations need to assess the risk of child labour and, where risk is high, they are encouraged to implement preventive measures.
+• Risk Assessment - Farmer organisations need to assess the risk of child labour and, where the risk is high, they are encouraged to implement preventive measures.
 One common measure is the establishment of a systematic internal control system.
-Around 30% of Fairtrade certified farmer organisations with a child labour risk run an internal control system to monitor compliance with Fairtrade Standards, including child labour related requirements.
+Around 30 % of Fairtrade certified farmer organisations with a child labour risk run an internal control system to monitor compliance with Fairtrade Standards, including child labour related requirements.

 • Child labour policy - Fairtrade certified plantations are required to establish and implement a Child Labour Policy, where they commit to a rights-based approach to protecting children and remediating any adverse impacts on children.
 Farmer organisations are also encouraged to develop such a policy.